 At NYU, students majoring in the arts have access to world-class artistic and academic opportunities.
 We offer over 20 unique artistic programs across the Tisch School of the Arts and the Steinhardt School of Culture, Education, and Human Development.
 Whether you are an aspiring actor, musician, dancer, or producer, we recognize that there is more to you than your craft.
 That’s why we collaborate closely with our faculty in Tisch and Steinhardt.
 We want to make sure you will thrive in academic coursework and your artistic practice alike.
-But it can be confusing to know what to submit and what we pay attention to.
-Here’s what happens to your application once you hit submit on both the Common App and your portfolio.
+But it can be confusing to know what to submit and what we pay attention to during the review process.
+Here’s a behind-the-scenes look at what happens once you hit submit on both the Common App and your portfolio.

 The Artistic Review

-Once the department finishes reviewing your work, they tell us which students may be a good fit for their program.
-Every portfolio, pre-screen, or audition gets a review.
-So make sure to put your best foot forward (and get it in on time!).
+These artistic supplements are then reviewed directly by the artistic department before they connect with us in admissions to finalize our decisions.
+Every portfolio, pre-screen, or audition gets an application review.
+Make sure to put your best foot forward (and get it in on time!).

 The Academic Review

 While the department is reviewing your artistic work, we make sure we have everything else we need.
 No matter how talented you are on stage or behind the camera, we still need your transcripts, letters of recommendation, and the essays and activities that you’ll tell us about in the Common App.
-We’re admitting artist-scholars, so we want students who will succeed at NYU artistically and academically.
+We’re admitting artist-scholars, so we want students who will succeed at NYU as both artists and students.